Join Our Course ReDesign Academy

 Course Redesign Academy FAQs

-Research shows us that faculty teaching in Large Active Learning Classrooms (LALCs) -- 60 students or more -- have a much higher success rate when they have completed a structured program of preparation for both syllabus design and classroom management.
-Mason's Active Learning with Technology (ALT) classroom in Exploratory Hall L102 is a signature learning space designed to promote team-focused, project-based learning in a 72-person class.
-Buchanan Hall D023 joined the ALT classroom as a signature LALC in Fall 2019, and 9 other LALCs opened in Horizon Hall in Spring 2021.
+Research shows us that faculty teaching in Active Learning Classrooms (ALCs) have a much higher success rate when they have completed a structured program of preparation for both syllabus design and classroom management.
 Since these classrooms not only provide multiple levels of technological enhancement but are carefully designed to support a particular kind of teaching and learning, faculty usually need significant time for course redesign as well as preparation for technology integration and classroom management in order to be successful.
-CRA leaders include LALC-experienced facilitators; our activities and discussions provide guidance (and hands-on practice) for faculty designing technology-assisted collaborative learning.
+CRA leaders include ALC-experienced facilitators; our activities and discussions provide guidance (and hands-on practice) for faculty designing technology-assisted collaborative learning.

 All CRA activities are designed to blend time for individual participants to plan, create, or revise their class materials with time to identify options and receive feedback from their peers and the CRA leaders.
 To review the sample schedule for the Summer 2021 online CRA, please click here.